 For the purposes of training and monitoring of service quality, phone calls to our services may be listened in to by additional members of staff or volunteers.
 All of the charity’s staff and volunteers are bound by our confidentiality policy.
-Phone calls, 1-2-1 web chats and texts cannot be traced by Missing People and calls and 1-2-1 web chats are not recorded.
+Phone calls, 1-2-1 web chats and texts cannot be traced by Missing People to their source device, and phone calls are not recorded.

-We collect anonymous, statistical data about our work.
+We collect data about our work which is then used to calculate statistics.
 For example, we record how many of our calls come from girls and from boys.
 It’s important we do this so that we can develop and improve our services and also show the people who fund our work how we use their donations.
 These reports do not include anything that could identify you.
-We use the reports to help fundraise to pay for our work, and to campaign to improve the situation for young people who may need to use Runaway Helpline
+We use the reports to help fundraise to pay for our work, and to campaign to improve the situation for young people who may need to use Runaway Helpline.

 Got a comment, praise or complaint regarding Missing People’s services?
 Please click here for details of our feedback and complaints policy.